 - There was nothing wrong with your childhood, you were the problem

 What else have you heard that was meant to keep you small?
-If you feel comfortable to, share in the comments.
+If you feel comfortable doing so, please share in the comments below.

 Remember – for all the cycle breakers – you can do this.
 Have courage on your healing journey.